rhmaxdotorg/pulsechain-validator/README.md

 Then follow the instructions from there, copy them over to the validator and import into lighthouse AS THE NODE USER (not the 'ubuntu' user on ec2)

+Something like this should work
 ```
+$ sudo -u node bash
 $ lighthouse account validator import --directory ~/validator_keys --network=pulsechain_testnet_v3
 ```